strizhkindenis/raylib-rs/README.md

 Most development happens over at: https://github.com/raylib-rs/raylib-rs

 Versions normally match Raylib's own, with the minor number incremented for any patches (i.e. 5.5.1 for Raylib v5.5).
-On occassion, if enough breaking changes are made in between Raylib releases, we'll release a 5.6, which is 5.5 but with breaking changes.
+On occasion, if enough breaking changes are made in between Raylib releases, we'll release a 5.6, which is 5.5 but with breaking changes.

 # Installation